rvsitebuilder/developer-docs/en/app-views.md

 **Admin Left Menu**

-`leftmenu` section should includes default `admin.includes.leftmenu` and send your correct author and appname `author/appname`.
+`leftmenu` section should includes default `admin.includes.leftmenu` and send your correct vendor-name and package-name `vendor-name/package-name`.
 It will dynamically generate menu according to your [app's app.json](app-configuration-app-json.md).

 keeping in mind that, end-users can move your left menu to display on the other app, change your app’s display name, and hide icon on app launcher.